BestAgents Logo

 Understanding the Home Inspection Process

 A home inspection is one of the most critical steps in the homebuying journey.
 This thorough examination of a property's structural integrity, systems, and components provides you with essential information before you commit to a purchase.
-In Akron and Stow, where homes range from historic properties to modern constructions, understanding what inspectors look for can save you thousands of dollars.
+In many markets, where homes range from historic properties to modern constructions, understanding what inspectors look for can save you thousands of dollars.

 What Happens During a Home Inspection